bonjohen/reagent/SEARCH_SETUP.md

    ```
    # On Windows
    setx TAVILY_API_KEY your-api-key-here

    # On macOS/Linux
    export TAVILY_API_KEY=your-api-key-here
    ```

 ## Using Both APIs

 You can set up both APIs if you want.
-The application will prefer Tavily if both are available, as it's specifically designed for AI applications.
+The application will prefer Serper if both are available, as it has proven to be more reliable in our testing.

 ## Verifying Setup